Address

 Description

-All entrances are street-level and handicapped-accessible.
+All street-level entrances are accessible.
 Only the main entrance has automatic glass doors.

 This one level building has a variety of flooring surfaces, all of which are fairly smooth.
 Wide aisles makes navigation easy.

 Three sets of restrooms are clearly marked and easy to enter and exit.
-All are multi-stall with large, handicapped-accessible stalls and baby-changing stations.
+All are multi-stall with large, accessible stalls and baby-changing stations.

 Some seating can be found throughout the village, with the greatest number of seats in the food area.